IBM-Cloud/IBM-Cloud.github.io/README.md

 The [IBM-Bluemix GitHub.io](https://ibm-bluemix.github.io/) site is a well-maintained, centralized, curated collection of open sample applications built using Bluemix and Bluemix services.
 The site gives developers a go-to page to see all Bluemix capabilities.

-### How to add new links to the Bluemix.github.io page
+### How to add new links to the Bluemix.github.io page.
 We have a process in which how new links can be added to the Bluemix GitHub.io page.
 To add a new link follow these steps: